-If the total fair value amount of the Fund falls below the minimum amount, the Board is able to undertake certain measures to manage the financial position, including taking insurance against claim liability, paying claims in instalments, external borrowings or imposing levies on ASX or ASX participants.
-In the 2018 financial year the SEGC Board determined a levy on ASX participants of \$13,500 per participant.
+If the total fair value amount of the Fund falls below the minimum amount, the Board is able to undertake certain measures to manage the financial position, including taking insurance against claims liability, paying claims in instalments, external borrowings or imposing levies on ASX or ASX participants.
 The Board periodically reviews the need for these measures to be undertaken in accordance with the SEGC capital management plan.